 Are you sacrificing too much in the relationship?

+You probably know the answer already.
+You’ll end up festering inside constantly and this will be detrimental to your mental health.
 When you end up sacrificing too much in a relationship then you might feel the following things.

 - You are the one giving in and sacrificing more often

 - You feel the constant burden of making your partner happy

 - You don’t feel happy, instead you feel angry and resentful

 - There is a power equation in the relationship where you are the one always stepping down

 - Your partner never sacrifices anything, it’s always you

 What You May Have To Sacrifice In A Relationship

 Sacrificing in a relationship isn’t all bad.
 If you have the right motivation to sacrifice, it does make you feel good.
 For instance, if you gave up that last bit of fish and chips you were about to eat because your son wanted more, you feel happy.